cartesi/docs/cartesi-rollups_versioned_docs/version-0.9/api/json-rpc/relays/DAppAddressRelay.md

-The **DAppAddressRelay** contract allows anyone to inform the off-chain machine of the address of the DApp contract in a trustless and permissionless way.
+The **DAppAddressRelay** contract allows anyone to inform the off-chain machine of the address of the dApp contract in a trustless and permissionless way.

 ### relayDAppAddress